ucum-org/ucum/docs/charter.md

 ## Specification

 The UCUM specification's source code is maintained in a public Git repository.
-Anyone may clone or fork the respository and submit pull requests.
+Anyone may clone or fork the respository and submit pull requests for potential inclusion.